0xIntuition/intuition-docs/docs/guides/resources/faq.md

 ### How do I connect to the Intuition testnet?

 **Step 1: Access the Hub**
-Visit the [Intuition Hub](/guides/hub) at [intuition-testnet.hub.caldera.xyz](https://intuition-testnet.hub.caldera.xyz/) for centralized access to all testnet services.
+Visit the [Intuition Hub](/guides/hub) at [intuition-testnet.hub.caldera.xyz](https://intuition-testnet.hub.caldera.xyz/) for centralized access to all Intuition L3 network services.

 **Step 2: Configure Your Wallet**
 Add the Intuition testnet to your wallet using the network details provided in the hub dashboard.
 The hub will display the current Chain ID and RPC URL.